-On September 30, 2020, we disposed of four businesses (Serbia, Croatia, Slovenia, Bulgaria) in our Southern Europe segment for \$5.8 subject to normal post close working capital adjustments, and simultaneously entered into franchise agreements with the new ownership of these businesses.
-In connection with the disposition, we recognized a one-time loss on disposition of \$5.8, which was included in selling and administrative expenses in the Consolidated Statements of Operations in the year ended December 31, 2020.
+On September 30, 2020 we disposed of four businesses (Serbia, Croatia, Slovenia, Bulgaria) in our Southern Europe segment for \$5.8 subject to normal post close working capital adjustments, and simultaneously entered into franchise agreements with the new ownership of these businesses.
+In connection with the disposition, we recognized a one-time loss on disposition of \$5.8, which was included in the selling and administrative expenses in the Consolidated Statement of Operations for the year ended December 31, 2020.